 It seems like you can’t do anything in this country without good credit, so it should come as no surprise to find out that your credit score can also affect your insurance premium.
 Insurance companies will often consider your credit history when determining your premium, as studies show a direct correlation between your credit score and how likely you are to file a claim.

 To minimize your credit score’s impact on your auto insurance premiums, keep an eye on your credit reports and keep your credit clean.
-You can get one free credit repot each year from each of the three reporting agencies by visiting the Annual Credit Report website.
+You can get one free credit report each year from each of the three reporting agencies by visiting the Annual Credit Report website.

 Tip #4 – Don’t Let Risky Friends Drive